Daylight saving time (DST)

 This post discusses what DST is and where to get more information on the topic.

 DST is the practice of advancing the clock by one hour during spring, summer and autumn which allows extending the day by one extra hour of light in the afternoon.

 Specifically some time around spring season (e.g. 2nd Sunday of March in Canada) – the clock advances one hour (also known as the “summer time“).
 Then some time around autumn season (e.g. 1st Sunday in November in Canada) – the clock goes back one hour (also known as the “winter time“).
 This practice is observed in Europe (e.g. France, Germany, Poland, the United Kingdom, Ukraine, etc.), North America (Canada, the United States), and some other areas.
 Interestingly, one part of a country (e.g. Australian Capital Territory) may observe DST while another part (e.g. Northern Territory) doesn’t.

 Why is this done?
 Well, the most important reason is to get advantage of an extra hour of light in the afternoon which helps to save on electricity (or other sources of energy) used to keep residencies lighted and heated.

 How does it affect you?
-Well, if you live in an area that observes DST, make sure you know when this happens otherwise you may find yourself one hour ahead of time or one hour late when you go to a meeting.
+If you live in an area that observes DST, make sure that you know when this happens – otherwise you may find yourself one hour ahead of time or one hour late when you go to a meeting.
 If you plan to visit or phone a different country it may be a good idea to check what DST practices are common there: